Thursday, November 7, 2019

 This is no ordinary competition.
 This is an epic battle of physicality, endurance, mental toughness, and the result of months of disciplined training.

 This is Ironman.
-And it’s held right here in Busselton, in the South West of Western Australia, on Sunday, 1 December 2019.
+And it’s held right here in Busselton, in the South West of Western Australia, each December.